What We Do

 Programs and Services

 Coastal Support Services (CSS) - At least 50% of all PFI consumers live independently.
-To help support these individuals be as self sufficient as possible , CSS provides these individuals a supported living service.
-The Coastal Support team works with the clients and their circle- of-support teams to create a plan to best serve each person's "important-to and important-for" goals and needs.
+To help support these individuals to be as self sufficient as possible , CSS provides these individuals a supported living service.
+The Coastal Support team works with the clients and their circle-of-support teams to create a plan to best serve each person's "important-to and important-for" goals and needs.
 "Important-to" examples include budgeting, shopping, enhancing social skills - even going on a dream vacation.
 "Important-for" supports usually center around medical/dental needs and living safely in the community.

 The Community Connection - The Community Connection is a State Licensed Day Activity program offering individuals with severe disabilities the opportunity to participate in everyday community life.
-Located in a convenient downtown location, clients have everyday access to the park, recreation center, restaurants, College of the Redwoods, stores - you name it.
+Located in a convenient downtown location, clients have everyday access to the park, recreation center, restaurants, Mendocino College, stores - you name it.
 Every opportunity is made to encourage participants to increase their social contacts and form lasting relationships with other community members.
 Barriers to and supports for mobility and medical fragility are addressed in order to minimize these and promote an individual’s desire to develop a quality life and enjoy meaningful, fulfilling days.

-Learning Independence From Experience or L.I.F.E. on the Coast - L.I.F.E. on the Coast is a totally community based service that is tailored to an individual’s needs involving work and non-work related activities.
+Learning Independence From Experience or L.I.F.E. on the Coast - L.I.F.E. on the Coast is a community-based service that is tailored to an individual’s needs involving work and non-work related activities.
 All services are provided in natural environments where activities typically occur for non-disabled people.
-Participants in this new service must be 18 years of age and older and may include those in their last year of high school.
+Participants in this service must be 18 years of age and older and may include those in their last year of high school.
 Participants are encouraged and supported to choose their own job development and other activities based on their own dreams, needs, and goals.

 Businesses

 Coastal Support Services (CSS) - At least 50% of all PFI consumers live independently.
-To help support these individuals be as self sufficient as possible , CSS provides these individuals a supported living service.
-The Coastal Support team works with the clients and their circle- of-support teams to create a plan to best serve each person's "important-to and important-for" goals and needs.
+To help support these individuals to be as self sufficient as possible , CSS provides these individuals a supported living service.
+The Coastal Support team works with the clients and their circle-of-support teams to create a plan to best serve each person's "important-to and important-for" goals and needs.
 "Important-to" examples include budgeting, shopping, enhancing social skills - even going on a dream vacation.
 "Important-for" supports usually center around medical/dental needs and living safely in the community.

 The Community Connection - The Community Connection is a State Licensed Day Activity program offering individuals with severe disabilities the opportunity to participate in everyday community life.
-Located in a convenient downtown location, clients have everyday access to the park, recreation center, restaurants, College of the Redwoods, stores - you name it.
+Located in a convenient downtown location, clients have everyday access to the park, recreation center, restaurants, Mendocino College, stores - you name it.
 Every opportunity is made to encourage participants to increase their social contacts and form lasting relationships with other community members.
 Barriers to and supports for mobility and medical fragility are addressed in order to minimize these and promote an individual’s desire to develop a quality life and enjoy meaningful, fulfilling days.

-Learning Independence From Experience or L.I.F.E. on the Coast - L.I.F.E. on the Coast is a totally community based service that is tailored to an individual’s needs involving work and non-work related activities.
+Learning Independence From Experience or L.I.F.E. on the Coast - L.I.F.E. on the Coast is a community-based service that is tailored to an individual’s needs involving work and non-work related activities.
 All services are provided in natural environments where activities typically occur for non-disabled people.
-Participants in this new service must be 18 years of age and older and may include those in their last year of high school.
+Participants in this service must be 18 years of age and older and may include those in their last year of high school.
 Participants are encouraged and supported to choose their own job development and other activities based on their own dreams, needs, and goals.

 Businesses